zulustation/zulu/CONTRIBUTING.md

   typo" or "Fixes typo".
 - Avoid force pushes when a pull request is in review.
-- A pull request may only be merged when it has received at least one approval from a member of [zeitgeistpm] and GitHub Actions have passed successfully.
+- A pull request may only be merged when it has received at least one approval from a member of [zulustation] and GitHub Actions have passed successfully.
   Whenever possible, the author should execute the merge.
 - Comments in a review should be resolved by the author.
 - Please use _squash and merge_ to merge pull requests.
 Feel free to remove